alphagov/pay-tech-docs/source/documentation/07-integration-details.md

 Your service should use the API to check the payment status when the user reaches the return URL, and provide an appropriate response based on the final status of the payment attempt.

-## When a user doesn't complete their payment journey
+## When a user does not complete their payment journey

 The user may close their browser or lose internet connection in the middle of the payment flow on GOV.UK Pay.
 These users will not be redirected back to your service.